 Spring is usually considered the freshest of the four seasons – blooming flowers and new buds re-emerging after the winter chill.
-Unfortunately, the continued increase of the nation’s inflation rate has kept the “chill” in the air.
+Unfortunately, the continued increase of the nation’s impact of inflation has kept the “chill” in the air.
 Currently, the nation’s inflation rate is 8.54% – the highest this number has been since 1981.
 To better understand how quickly things are changing, consider the inflation rate this time last year – 2.62%.

 If you don’t already know about inflation, it’s good to understand what it is and why it affects the economy.
 Simply put, inflation measures the rise/change of prices and goods over time.
 Inflation is always present in the economy, and it’s not necessarily a bad thing.
 It’s like bacteria in the body – you need some, but too much can cause infections and other problems.
 High inflation raises prices and hinders the economy because it makes it harder to buy/sell goods and services.

 The recent/ongoing covid pandemic has wreaked much havoc on people, the health care system, and the economy by creating a “toxic” environment that sent the inflation rate “through the roof.”
 Last year saw several product shortages and supply chain interruptions.
 The high demand for goods never went down, and the supply could not keep up – thus, inflation increased as prices increased because supplies were limited.